enonic/old-xp-doc/doc/developer/content-domain/mixins.rst

 Using a mixin
 -------------

-Below is an example of a simple contenttype that uses the ``us-address`` mixin.
+Below is an example of a simple content type that uses the ``us-address`` mixin.
 Notice that the name of the mixin folder is used and not the mixin's Display Name.

 .. literalinclude:: code/content-type-with-mixin.xml